 - Following the wake services, a certificate of condolence is presented to the widow or a member of the family, expressing the sense of loss shared by the assembly and the bereaved family.

-- Subject to availability, and at the request of the family of the deceased, Four Degree Knights will serve as pallbearers.
+- Subject to availability, and at the request of the family of the deceased, Fourth Degree Knights will serve as pallbearers.
 Such request should be made through the Fourth Degree Representative, who will assist the family in securing the active pallbearers.
 Active pallbearers will wear the uniform of the Fourth Degree minus the sword.

 - At the conclusion of the graveside rites, or at some other appropriate time during the wake or funeral, the sword of the deceased Sir Knight will be presented to one of the sons of the deceased [usually the eldest], or the widow or nearest relative in a appropriate ceremony.
 The Faithful Navigator, Color Corp Commander or some other designated officer will make the presentation.